i-lateral/silverstripe-searchable/docs/en/installation.md

     [silverstripe-root]/searchable

+Next, before running a `dev/build`, you will need to add at least some basic config to tell Searchable what to index.
+More details can be found via the [configuration](./configuration.md) docs, but a basic example would be:

+    DFT\SilverStripe\Searchable\Searchable:
+      objects:
+        "Page": ["Title","MenuTitle","Content","URLSegment"]

+This will then add the object to Searchable's searchable classes.

-Finally run (either via the browser or command line):
+Finally re-build the database, either via the browser or command line:

     dev/build flush=1